vigneswar96/Patent_NLP/README.md

 2) [USPTO](https://ppubs.uspto.gov/pubwebapp/) and [Google Patents](https://patents.google.com/)

 Webscraping and webautomation using selenium was used.
-These scripts can be found in weautomation directory.
+These scripts can be found in webautomation directory.

 What are the advancements made so far in this area?